-Double Your Impact for a Child Who Needs Someone to Show Up
+Double Your Impact for a Child In Foster Care

-April is Child Abuse Prevention Month, and May is National Foster Care Month, both bringing an important focus on the children we serve here at CASA of Tarrant County.
+April is Child Abuse Prevention Month and May is National Foster Care Month, both of these bring an important focus on the children we serve.
+When you give today, you can help a child facing abuse, neglect, and the challenges of foster care have someone by their side during this difficult time.

-Now through May 31st you can double your impact for the children in Tarrant County who are facing situations no child should have to navigate alone.
+Now you can double your impact for the children in Tarrant County who are facing situations no child should have to navigate alone.

 Your gift of $50 becomes $100 to help recruit and train CASA volunteers, trusted adults who show up for children in the foster care system and bring stability when everything else feels uncertain.